ga-dc/DOC_immersive/w02/intro_to_charting/readme.md

 - leverage HTML, CSS, and JS to create a basic bar chart
 - load dependencies for charting libraries to web application
 - utilize highchart and chartjs libraries to create bar, pie, scatter, line graphs
-- use charting functions in librariers to create charts
+- use charting functions in libraries to create charts
 - input data into highchart/chartjs formats to generate data in charts.